- England & Wales

 By law, all employees must be given a “written statement of employment particulars” within two months of starting work.
 This is a document that sets out the terms of employment that the employer must disclose, known as a “principal statement”.

-- This apprenticeship agreement includes all the necessary information to act as a principal statement so that you don’t need to provide this information separately in a letter or another document.
+This agreement includes all the necessary information to act as a principal statement so that you don’t need to provide this information separately in a letter or another document.

 Use of plain English makes editing easy and allows it to be understood by all parties.

-- Follows current best practice recommendations by ACAS and other bodies
+It follows current best practice recommendations by ACAS and other bodies.

 Specifics for different jobs, such as duties and training requirements, can be added easily - either within the text, or by reference to a job description.

-- Structured so as to minimise the administrative burden of legal compliance
+It is structured so as to minimise the administrative burden of legal compliance.